Ganesanc7/NJC/README.md

 # NJC
-Contain two differnt Files for different actions Kindly check that.
+I made two different files,name that creating databese and creating table which are attached blow.

 #Creating Database
+  here,
     Imported mysql-connector in python.
     Created a connection between mysql and python.
-    Created a Database with name 'NJCcode'.
+    Created a Database with name 'njc'.

+#Creating Table
+    here,
-#Creating Table 4.
-Created a Table named 'Movies' undee the 'NJCcode' Database.
-5. Inserted many rows in the table.
-6. Retrieved all the rows in single query.
-7. Retrieved only some of rows using differnt conditions.
+    Created a Table named 'movie' under the 'njc' Database.
+    Inserted many rows in the table.
+    print all the rows in single query.
+    Retrieved only some of rows information using differnt conditions.